TL;DR

 - API stability at volume.
 A tool that handles 50,000 SKUs on paper but lags on Prime Day is a liability, not an asset.
 Check the uptime, not the marketing copy.

-How the top tools compare for established sellers
+How the categories compare for established sellers

-| Feature | Repricer.com | Seller Snap | Standard rule-based tools |
+| Feature | Repricer.com | AI-only platforms | Rule-only legacy tools |

-| Repricing speed | Under 90 seconds | Real-time AI | 5 to 15 minutes |
+| Repricing speed | Under 90 seconds | Real-time AI (varies) | 5 to 15 minutes |

-| SKU capacity (top plan) | Up to 250,000 | Around 30,000 | Often capped |
+| SKU capacity (top tier) | Up to 250,000 | Often 30,000 to 50,000 | Frequently capped |

-| Marketplaces supported | 21 (incl. eBay, Walmart) | Amazon only | Amazon only |
+| Marketplaces supported | 21 (incl. eBay, Walmart, Shopify) | Often Amazon-only | Often Amazon-only |

-| Net margin repricing | Yes | Partial | Rarely |
+| Net margin repricing | Yes, fee-aware | Partial in some tools | Rarely |

-| Rule + AI hybrid | Yes | AI-focused | Rule-only |
+| Rule + AI hybrid | Yes | AI-led, limited rule depth | Rule-only |

 The logic is simple.
 The system calculates your real landed cost and applies your minimum margin threshold before it ever drops a price.
 So when a competitor goes scorched-earth on a listing, your repricer holds.
 You don’t win that sale.
 You don’t want that sale.

 Before you sign anything, ask the vendor to prove the following.
-If they get squirrely on any of these, that’s your answer.
+If they get squirrely on any of these … that’s your answer.

 - Multichannel coverage that actually syncs.
 A vendor that “supports” eBay and Walmart through a one-way feed is not the same as a vendor that reprices in both directions.
 Look closely at how multichannel pricing is handled across SKUs.

-Why Repricer.com fits the established-business profile
+Why Repricer fits the established-business profile

 A few reasons we keep showing up in this category.